OHDSI/PheValuator/README.md

 # Acknowledgements

-- The package is maintained by Jenna Reps and Peter Rijnbeek and has been developed with major contributions from Jenna Reps, Peter Rijnbeek, Martijn Schuemie, Patrick Ryan, and Marc Suchard.
+- The package is maintained by Joel Swerdel and has been developed with major contributions from Jenna Reps, Peter Rijnbeek, Martijn Schuemie, Patrick Ryan, and Marc Suchard.